Vietnam aims to be free of African swine fever by 2025 - VietNamNet

 There is no approved vaccine against the African swine fever virus.

 It is fatal for pigs and wild boars and can be transmitted in a number of ways, including direct contact and contamination of food waste and feed.
-VNS
+VNA

 OR QUICK LOGIN